jwulf/mct1/README.md

 * Android version
 * Windows 10 version, you get off the windows store

+## Getting help - the #mct1 channel on Slack

+You can find MC-T1 developers in the #mct1 channel of the School of Magik Slack.
+Slack is an online messenging platform.
+Go to [slack.magikcraft.io](https://slack.magikcraft.io) to join the School of Magikcraft slack team.

 ## Before you start

  Before you start using **MC-T1** you will need a few things set up:

-* You need a **Minecraft** account from Mojang.
+* You need a **Minecraft** account from Microsoft.
 You can get this from [www.minecraft.net](www.minecraft.net).
 If you have an Australian credit card you might not be able to pay for an account.
 You can use PayPal or buy a gift card from your local supermarket or 7/11.

 * You need a **Minecraft** client.
-You can use both Mojang's Minecraft client and our own Magikcraft client.
-If you use the Mojang client you need to create a profile with the correct version of **Minecraft** and enter the MC-T1 server details.
+You can use either the Minecraft.net client and our own Magikcraft.io client.
+If you use the Minecraft.net client you need to create a profile with the correct version of **Minecraft** and enter the MC-T1 server details.
 The Magikcraft client comes preconfigured with the servers for MC-T1 and is automatically set to the correct version.
-You can download the magikcraft client form [client.magikcraft.io](http://client.magikcraft.io).
+You can download the Magikcraft client from [client.magikcraft.io](http://client.magikcraft.io).

 * You need a GitHub account.
 Open a GitHub account for free at [www.github.com](http://www.github.com) and make sure that you verify your email by clicking on the link that GitHub sends to you.